Robust Quantitative Susceptibility Mapping via Approximate Message Passing with Parameter Estimation

 The sparse prior on the wavelet coefficients $\vv$ of the susceptibility $\boldsymbol\chi$ is used to improve the image quality:

-where $\mH$ is the invertible wavelet transform.
-As shown in Fig. \ref{fig:laplace_signal}, we assume the coefficients in $\vv$ follow the sparsity-promoting Laplace distribution, and that they are independent and identically distributed (i.i.d.)
+where $\mH$ is the invertible wavelet transform matrix.
+As shown in Fig. \ref{fig:laplace_signal}, we use the sparsity-promoting Laplace distribution to model the distribution of wavelet coefficients.
+The coefficients in $\vv$ are assumed to be independent and identically distributed (i.i.d.):

 where $\lambda>0$ is the unknown distribution parameter.